aclisp/sps/README.md

 Client may provide a `r` (room) to specify the interested topics.
 Note this is the initial subscribing topics.
 Currently subscribing topics can be changed while Wire connects.

+Client may provide a `i` (anti-idle) to specify the seconds after which Server will send anti-idle events.

 Client may provide an opaque parameter for reliable events.